 They have some big names in their books like Pat Flynn, Shopify and the New York Times.

-- Focus on smooth design and great sales page
+- Focus on smooth design and great sales pages

 Thinkific is a Canadian online course platform that has been around for years.
 They offer solid online course hosting and superb customer support.
 Their slogan is “The online course platform you can trust with your business”.

-I am also Thinkific Expert.
-I used to host my online courses on Thinkific (technically you still can purchase my courses on Thinkific but I don’t link to my school anymore).
+I used to be also Thinkific Expert.
+I used to host my online courses on Thinkific (technically you still can purchase my courses on Thinkific, but I don’t link to my school anymore).

 Why did I change?